 In addition to vitamin D, inositol was found to have promising effects on reproductive health.
 A study in October 2018 tested the effect of myo-inositol supplementation.
-The study was driven by the fact that women with PCOS and insulin resistance are often deficient in inositol, a substance that supports hormone regulation including insulin, thyroid stimulating hormone (TSH), and follicle stimulating hormone (FSH).
-Women with PCOS and insulin resistance often have problems metabolizing inositol which leads to low levels of the above mentioned.
-The study found that myo-inositol supplementation was able to help the body maintain critical hormone levels and improved oocyte and embryo quality.
+The study was driven by the fact that women with PCOS and insulin resistance are often deficient in inositol, a substance that supports hormone regulation including insulin, thyroid-stimulating hormone (TSH), and follicle-stimulating hormone (FSH).
+Women with PCOS and insulin resistance often have problems metabolizing inositol which leads to low levels of the above-mentioned.
+The study found that myo-inositol supplementation was able to help the body maintain critical hormone levels and improve oocyte and embryo quality.

 Vitamin D and insulin resistance